braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 ### Unique Opens

 {% apitags %}
-Email
+Email, LINE
 {% endapitags %}

-The total number of delivered emails that have been opened by a single user at least once.
+For emails, this is the total number of delivered emails that have been opened by a single user at least once.
 This is tracked over a 7-day period for Email.
+For LINE, this is tracked after a minimum threshold of 20 messages per day has been reached.

 <span class="calculation-line">Calculation: (Unique Opens) / (Deliveries)</span>